-As of August 16, 2022, there were 459,472,117 Class A Ordinary Shares outstanding, of which 234,702,962 Class A Ordinary Shares represented our public float as of that date.
-The number of Resale Securities exceeds the number of Class A Ordinary Shares constituting our public float, and represent approximately 287% of our public float and approximately 81% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of August 16, 2022 and, subject to the contractual lock-ups described in the Pagaya Articles, may be sold in the public market at any time, so long as the registration statement of which the prospectus forms a part remains effective and this prospectus remains usable.
+As of September 27, 2022, there were 505,373,751 Class A Ordinary Shares outstanding, of which 245,059,781 Class A Ordinary Shares represented our public float as of that date.
+The number of Resale Securities exceeds the number of Class A Ordinary Shares constituting our public float, and represent approximately 275% of our public float and approximately 75% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B Ordinary Shares into Class A Ordinary Shares) as of September 27, 2022 and, subject to the contractual lock-ups described in the Pagaya Articles, may be sold in the public market at any time, so long as the registration statement of which the prospectus forms a part remains effective and this prospectus remains usable.

 The sale of all Resale Securities by the Selling Securityholders, or the perception that these sales could occur, could depress the market price of our Class A Ordinary Shares.
 Even if our trading price were to trade significantly below \$10.00, the offering price for the units offered in EJFA's IPO, certain of the Selling Securityholders may still have an incentive to sell Class A Ordinary Shares because they may still experience a positive rate of return on the securities they purchased due to the differences in the purchase prices described in the preceding paragraph and the public trading price of our securities.
-Based on the closing price of our Class A Ordinary Shares of \$12.44 per share as of August 29, 2022, (a) the Sponsor may experience a potential profit of up to approximately \$0.94 - 12.44 per share, (b) the PIPE Investors may experience a potential profit of up to approximately \$2.44 per share and (c) the Selling Securityholders who were Pagaya Equity Holders may experience a potential profit of up to approximately \$11.69 - \$12.44 per share.
+While these selling securityholders may, on average, experience a positive rate of return based on the current market price of the securities they purchased, public securityholders may not experience a similar rate of return on the securities they purchased due to differences in the purchase prices and the current market price.
+Based on the closing price of our Class A Ordinary Shares of \$1.80 per share as of September 29, 2022, (a) the Sponsor may experience a potential profit of up to approximately \$1.80 per share, (b) the PIPE Investors would not experience any profit per share and (c) the Selling Securityholders who were Pagaya Equity Holders may experience a potential profit of up to approximately \$1.80 per share.

-The sale of the Resale Securities being offered pursuant to this prospectus could result in a significant decline in the public trading price of our Class A Ordinary Shares.
+The sale of the Resale Securities being offered pursuant to this prospectus, or the perception that these sales could occur, could result in a significant decline in the public trading price of our Class A Ordinary Shares.